|Feature Short Story

 As the man’s guts steamed in the cold winter air, Lucas learned that he would get involved in campus

 politics and befriend a half-bright but exceedingly ambitious young conservative, his next victim would be a

 young woman from one of his poli-sci classes, and the mysterious woman would not emerge from the mist

 until much more blood was shed.
 And then, in spite of the stench and the cold, Lucas continued to carve.

-worry.
+to worry.
 What happens when they find the body?
 Did I leave any clues?
 Will they catch me?
-They can’t, can
+They can’t,

 The next morning, Lucas sought out the local paper.
 The front page covered a tenement fire that killed